 How I Overcame Obesity — More than Once

-In Varanasi, the university was closed indefinitely not long after due to political upheavals.
+In Varanasi, the university was closed shortly after that, due to political upheavals.
 So in early 1970, I returned to Germany to live with my parents and got a job at the university hospital requiring me to bike to and from work.
 I also followed my intuition, which never lets me down, and decided on a radical change in diet, which did not include going hungry.

 Now I know that I must have gained all that weight so suddenly because Varanasi is surrounded by emerald green rice fields totally saturated in DDT, which wrecked my resident microbiome (reducing its diversity and increasing the presence of less helpful microbiota) and also assaulted my hormonal system.
-Everything I ate had DDT.
-That sudden onset of weight gain suggests water retention as a defense against being poisoned outright.
-Dr. Sherry Rogers, the famous environmental medicine physician tells us “the solution to pollution is dilution.”
+Everything I ate had DDT in it.
+That sudden weight gain suggested water retention as a defence against being poisoned outright.
+Dr. Sherry Rogers, the famous environmental medicine physician, tells us “the solution to pollution is dilution.”
 I also know now that asparagus, onions, and fruit contain prebiotics, and the yogurt was full of healthy probiotics.

 I joined the Weight Loss Clinic in downtown Burlington where I was put on a 500 calorie/day diet, had to write down daily everything I ate, and was given an additional exercise regime of walking two kilometres a day.
 This diet kept me hungry all the time, but instead of losing, I gained weight.
 My counsellor finally said: “You are lying about your food intake.”
 This was mortifying and I protested loudly.
 The clinic’s boss came into our consultation room and started asking, “Do you take any drugs?”
 I said no, except Premarin.
 Given that in 1977 nobody knew about Wyeth’s deceptions, this lady’s intuition was astounding.
 She suggested I reduce the dosage by half.
 I did just that, lost the weight and returned to normal.
 One thing was amazing: how much urine I produced as the water retention eased and I returned to normal weight.